-As at March 31, 2022, there was an amount payable to Crown Power Fund by Crown of \$0.5 million (December 31, 2021 - \$0.5 million) that relates to a reimbursement of advances made by Crown Power Fund to a formerly affiliated Operating Partner that were subsequently determined to be unrecoverable.
+As at September 30, 2022, there was an amount payable to Crown Power Fund by Crown of \$0.4 million (December 31, 2021 - \$0.5 million) that relates to a reimbursement of advances made by Crown Power Fund to a formerly affiliated Operating Partner that were subsequently determined to be unrecoverable.

-The Corporation is party to a services agreement with CPCP, in which we hold a 12.5% equity interest, subject to which we provide certain accounting and finance-related services for CPCP in exchange for a monthly fee that represents market rate of remuneration for such services.
+The Corporation is party to a services agreement with CPCP, in which we hold a 12.5% equity interest and certain members of management hold an aggregate equity interest of 20.0%, subject to which we provide certain accounting and finance-related services for CPCP in exchange for a monthly fee that represents market rate of remuneration for such services.
 This services agreement may be terminated by either party for any reason upon 90 days written notice.